-This guide is based on latest Image and instructions from home-assistant.io and the use of Raspberry Pi.
+This guide is intended to provide instructions for Home Assistant setup downloaded from home-assistant.io and the use of Raspberry Pi or HAOS.

-Download the install image from home-assistant.io and follow the instructions for installation on your Raspberry Pi.
+Download the install image from home-assistant.io and follow the instructions for installation on your Raspberry Pi or other equipment.

 Create user account

-Next, go to Configuration, Users and add a user account for the MQTT connection.
+Next, go to Settings -> People -> Users section and add a user account for the MQTT connection.
 In this example we will setup “mqtt_user” with password “1234”.

 Install Mosquitto MQTT broker

-Go to Configuration menu.
-Select “Add-on’s, Security / Supervisor”.
-Click “Add-on store” button and search for “Mosq” in the search field and “Mosquitto MQTT broker” add-on will be shown.
-Select it and install, Start it and set it to auto-start.
+Go to Settings menu.
+Select “Add-on’s, and search for “Mosq” in the search field and “Mosquitto MQTT broker” add-on will be shown.
+Select it and install, Start tha add-on and set it to Start on boot.

 Tip: While into add-ons, for easy access to edit the configuration.yaml file, install the “File Editor” as well.